wren-lang/wren/doc/site/embedding/calling-c-from-wren.markdown

         bool isStatic,
         const char* signature);

-Every time a foreign method is declared, the VM invokes this callback.
+Every time a foreign method is first declared, the VM invokes this callback.
 It passes in the module containing the class declaration, the name of the class containing the method, the method's signature, and whether or not it's a static method.
 In the above example, it would pass something like:

     :::c
     bindForeignMethodFn(vm, "main", "Math", true, "add(_,_)");

-When you configure the VM, you give a pointer to a function that looks up the appropriate C function for the given foreign method and returns a pointer to it.
+When you configure the VM, you give it a C callback that looks up the appropriate function for the given foreign method and returns a pointer to it.
 Something like:

     :::c